 In addition to the greenhouse attached to the south side of the NCAT building (not pictured on this map), the SIFT farm includes this freestanding greenhouse.
 Built in 1978 as a demonstration of a low-cost passive solar greenhouse (meaning we add no additional heat), and facing due south to capture the maximum amount of sunlight, NCAT employees used it for years to grow vegetables in the raised beds.
 SIFT took over management of the greenhouse in 2011.

 Composting is essentially just speeding up the natural process of decomposition and using it to your advantage.
 It will work whether you have a fancy bin or a hole in the ground, whether you turn and aerate it regularly or leave it alone.
 But the fastest way to make great compost is to alternate layers of a few inches of "brown," high-carbon materials (like dried leaves, straw, strips of newspaper, coffee filters) with a few inches of "green," high-nitrogen materials (like fruit and vegetable scraps, coffee grounds, tea bags, eggshells, garden scraps).
 Keep the pile moist and make sure air is getting inside by turning the pile with a shovel or pitchfork once every week or two.
-If it's getting aerated, the microbes in the pile doing all the decomposing should heat things up to about 140 degrees F. Once the pile has cooled down, if none of the inputs are recognizable and the compost smells like good soil, it's ready to use.
+If it's getting aerated, the microbes in the pile doing all the decomposing should heat things up to about 140 degrees F; regular turning maintains this temperature.
+Once the pile has cooled down, if none of the inputs are recognizable and the compost smells like good soil, it's ready to use.
 If turning the pile isn't an option, it will just take a few more months to decompose.
 To learn more, check out Camille's Compost Tutorial, and the ATTRA publication, Composting: The Basics.

 With the help of numerous volunteers from the food bank, AmeriCorps, NCAT, and Butte's Chief Executive, the food bank garden has broken ground!
 The Butte Emergency Food Bank has no space for a garden on their site, so we've located it at the SIFT farm.
-It will provide fresh, local produce for the food bank, which primarily gets donations of canned or processed foods.
+It provides fresh, local produce for the food bank, which primarily gets donations of canned or processed foods.
 If you're interested in volunteering at the food bank garden and helping them grow fresh, tasty, nutrient-packed produce for those in need, email us!